shreyanssatpute/EMPLOYEE-MANAGEMENT-SYSTEM/README.md

 Navigate to the employee management section to add or remove employees.
 Leave Management:
 Access the leave management module to view and manage leave requests.
-Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.